Team Official Handbook

 For U13-U18 games each team must provide 3 copies of their game sheet to the match official.
 At the conclusion of the game the match official will retain 1 copy of each team's game sheet and will provide a copy of each team's game sheet to each team.
 It is important that you ensure all copies have been completed correctly and entirely and all copies have been signed to certify this.

-What do I do if there are players are team officials who are listed on my game sheet but who won't be at the game?
+What do I do if there are players or team officials who are listed on my game sheet but who won't be at the game?

 Any player or Team Official listed on the game sheet is considered to have participated in the game.
 If a player or Team Official is not present you must cross through their name and OS number on the game sheet.
 If you are unsure if a player or Team Official will present themselves before half time, wait until the halftime break to cross them off the sheet.